 LSNRCTL> START listener-name

-12.3.5 Configuration on the Client
+13.4.5 Configuration of the Client

-Configuration of network clients involves adding or editing parameters in the client configuration file SQLNET.ORA and, depending on the used naming method, in the configuration file LDAP.ORA or TNSNAMES.ORA.
+Configuration of network clients involves adding or editing parameters in the client configuration file SQLNET.
+ORA and, depending on the used naming method, in the configuration file LDAP.
+ORA or TNSNAMES.ORA.